- Who Am I...

 Men in strange brightly coloured garments of materials she had never seen before were methodically setting each home alight and forcing the panicked occupants back inside at random to be burnt alive, beating at them savagely with weapons when they tried to escape.
 Men, women and children ran for their lives but were pursued and clubbed to death, raped or tortured right beside their fallen family members.
-Mothers screamed as infants were ripped from their arms and thrown carelessly into the dirt.
+Mothers screamed as infants were ripped from their arms and thrown carelessly into the dirt or else their small skulls were dashed against stones.
 And whilst their sacred idols and temples began to burn to the ground, in the centre of all of the chaos and violence, was a man who stood out as the leader of the group, shouting demands and issuing orders.

-Azura watched in horror as his men dragged her mother by her striking red hair as she fought and threw her at their leader’s feet.
+Azura watched in horror as his men dragged her mother by her striking red hair, kicking and flailing, and threw her at their leader’s feet.
 She was easily identifiable as the High Priestess and someone of importance by the elaborate headdress adorned upon her head.
-Azura watched as the leader, with his dark unkempt hair and eyes concealed behind strange shades, forced Seraphina to look at him by gripping her by the chin before pulling the woman up by her hair.
+Azura watched as the leader, with his dark unkempt hair and grey eyes, forced Seraphina to look at him by gripping her by the chin before pulling the woman up by her hair.
 He indicated in rudimentary body language that she take he and his men to their most sacred spring but Seraphina and the others remained defiant and mute.

-The words were cut off with a choked gurgle and Azura glanced over one tattooed shoulder as she ran, catching a brief glimpse of blood running down her mother’s dusty brown dress before she collapsed in a crumpled heap.
+Just as the cold edge of the knife was pressed against Seraphina’s throat she called out to her daughter.
+“You are the last.
+Keep Melusine aliv..”
+The words were cut off with a choked gurgle and Azura glanced over one tattooed shoulder as just in time to catch a brief glimpse of blood running down her mother’s dusty brown dress before she collapsed in a crumpled heap.

 -Skilled at wildness survival, Azura is agile and graceful with quick reflexes, but can often appear awkward and clumsy when out of her natural element.